How to Teach a Bible Study Fellowship (BSF) Lesson

 Tip for how to teach a Bible study fellowship -BSF- lesson: “Information and Explanation are foundational to our teaching, but transformation is the goal.”

 Fortunately, learning how to teach BSF lessons that include a clear explanation of the text and a focus on application are easy to prepare and teach.
 Click on the articles listed in the menu in the left hand column to learn some simple, practical methods for doing this.
-The articles are excerpts from the books in the Teaching them To Obey series, so if you find the articles helpful, feel free to order the books!
+The articles are excerpts from the books in the Teaching To Transform Not Inform series, so if you find the articles helpful, feel free to order the books!

 How to teach a Bible study fellowship (BSF) lesson